 It’s important to surrender feelings of inadequacy.
 Giving up our own hopes and plans for our children is the best thing we can do because suddenly, we will realize that His plans are better than our own.

 God is big enough to make sure that each little day we live for Him is exactly what is needed for that day.
-Worrying about tomorrow will invite those heavy feelings of guilt which ultimately lead should-be-happy-moms into spiraling depression.
+Worrying about tomorrow will invite those heavy feelings of guilt which ultimately lead should-be-happy-moms into spiraling- unhappy-powerless ones.

 Prioritizing quality time over endless checklists and celebrating small victories will shift your focus from what hasn’t been done to what truly matters.
 Surrounding yourself with a supportive community of fellow believers will also provide encouragement and perspective, reminding you that you’re not alone in this journey.
 Many Moms have been exactly where you are and are cheering you on from their vantage point of having finished their, “child rearing race.”